Healthy Homes Assessment Trentham

 Draught Stopping Trentham

-There is no require to block up intentional gaps or holes that are part of the construction.
-For instance, small gaps around windows and doors might be necessary to allow for movement within the building when the home warms and cools so that they are able to be closed and opened instead of than securing.
-We will test the windows and doors as part of an Healthy Homes assessment of your rental property.
+You don’t need to cover up gaps or holes that are part of the building.
+For example, tiny gaps around doors and windows could be required to allow movement of the building as the home warms and cools in order to let them be shut and opened, rather than being stuck.
+We will examine all doors and windows as part of an Healthy Homes assessment of your rental property.

 See the full details for the Healthy Homes draught stopping requirements.